evengers/probusblockchain/README.md

 2) published to GitHub  ... related aggregator here: https://probuschain.web.app/#/

-3) input data from external file instead of hard-code example (will need to change see below)
+3) input/output data using external document store (Firestore from Google) instead of hard-code example

-To-Do:
+4) published very simple demonstration of a chain of blocks (linked togeter with hash values) https://probusblockchainpeer.web.app/#/

-- external file storage for computed blockchain (for views on storage see: https://bitcoin.stackexchange.com/questions/98788/how-is-data-in-a-blockchain-stored-structure-of-block-and-blockchain) will start with single file.
+Initial thoughts on To-Do (but given blockchain as service offerings not much point) :

 - add ledger-style .xls to .json ?? for ease of ledger use